rexresearch

 The foregoing discussion discloses an example of the application

-pH and a heavy concentraion of magnesium ions.
-The solution is
+high pH and a heavy concentraion of magnesium ions.
+The solution

-useful in processes such as cleaning or neutralization where it is
+is useful in processes such as cleaning or neutralization where

-desired to avoid the formation of sludge and be amenable to post
+it is desired to avoid the formation of sludge and be amenable

-the invention include adding a solution of a soluble salt of
+principles of the invention include adding a solution of a

-magnesium (MgSO4) dissolved in an acid having an anion common with
+soluble salt of magnesium (MgSO4) dissolved in an acid having an

-has been disclosed by other related processes of the prior art.
+by other related processes of the prior art.
+Other elements can

-Other elements can be substituted in the process of this invention
+be substituted in the process of this invention to which the

-to which the same considerations can apply.
-For example, Barium
+same considerations can apply.
+For example, Barium ions form

-ions form insoluble precipitates with the sulfate ion and could be
+insoluble precipitates with the sulfate ion and could be a

 Other variations of the invention may be suggested after reading